 Attendance at sport is compulsory.
-Sport is a part of all Board of Studies requirements (including the Higher School Certificate).
+Sport is a part of all NESA requirements in Years 7-10 and optional in Years 11-12.
 Families must avoid making medical appointments during school hours.
 If parents require their child to leave school early then your child must:

 - 1. Bring a note with an explanation and present it to the Deputy Principal before school. - 2.
 The absence and reason will be recorded in the school attendance system. - 3.
-Any student who does not attend sport without permission will have a truancy placed on their school record and they will be given a sports detention.
+Any student who does not attend sport without permission will have a truancy placed on their school record and they will be given a sports detention or after school detention.

-Any student who receives a pass-out from school must not attend any sports venue on that day or be seen loitering near any venue.
+Any student who receives an early leavers from school must not attend any sports venue on that day or be seen loitering near any venue.

 • We provide non-sport for students who are unable to participate due to injury or illness.
 A doctor's certificate may be required.
-Continual absence will result in Official Warning letters being sent.
+Continual absence will result in official warning letters being sent.